Azure/iotedge/doc/NotaryContentTrust.md

 # Notary Content Trust in IoT Edge
 Content Trust is achieved in IoT edge with [Notary](https://github.com/theupdateframework/notary) which is based on The Update Framework (TUF).
 Notary aims to make the internet more secure by making it easy for people to publish and verify content.
-The goal of content trust in IoT edge is to secure the docker container images of the Edge modules with its trust pinned to the Edge device via a root Certificate Authority(CA).
-The IoT Edge device only deploys signed images and rejects any other images that are tampered or modified in the transfer over the internet.
-Feature is supported in Unix only.
+The goal of Content Trust in IoT edge is to secure the docker container images of the Edge modules with its trust pinned to the Edge device via a root Certificate Authority(CA).
+When Content Trust is enabled, IoT Edge device only deploys signed images and rejects any other images that are tampered or modified in the transfer over the internet.
+Feature is supported in Linux OS only for now.

 ## Sign and Publish Container Images in Azure Container Registry
 The container images can be signed and published in Azure Container Registry which has an in built Notary support for content trust.

 To publish signed images, following tools must be installed in a publisher's environment which is different from the Edge device.
-1. OpenSSL - to generate root CA and root certs for each container
+1. OpenSSL - to generate root CA for each registry and root certs for each container
 2. Notary client - to initialize and create TUF trust collection
 3. Docker client - to sign the image and publish to the Container Registry

 ### 1. Generate Certificates using OpenSSL
 Follow instructions in [iotedge repository]([https://github.com/ggjjj/iotedge/blob/master/edgelet/doc/devguide.md](https://github.com/ggjjj/iotedge/blob/master/edgelet/doc/devguide.md)) to install OpenSSL.
 There are two types of certificates to be generated.
-1. root CA
+1. root CA for each container registry
 2. root certificate for each container image

-There is only one root CA which forms the root of all trust for all the images in a registry.
-When using multiple registries, multiple root CA need to be generated.
+There is only one root CA needed for each container registry which forms the root of all trust for all its container images.
+When using multiple registries, multiple root CAs have to be generated.
 Root certificate for each image is needed to initialize the TUF trust collection using Notary.

 ####  Steps to create root CA for a registry
 OpenSSL is a prerequisite tool that must be installed before proceeding.